 Carry cash with you.
 The international fees are not worth it and that way you’ll know how much money you’re spending throughout the day.
-If you’re traveling to other European countries during your trip, keep in mind that London will most likely be the most expensive one.
+If you’re traveling to other European countries during your trip, keep in mind that England will most likely be the most expensive one.

 i would like to thank my cousin diana for exploring this country with me and making my dream come true.

 Any extra tips and to-dos you would like to add?